 February is Responsible Pet Owners Month!
-There really isn’t a definition of what a “Responsible Pet Owner” is.
-Based on how we are with our pets, most of us are already responsible pet owners.
+There really isn’t a definition of what a “Responsible Pet Owner” is, but if you are reading this post, we can guess you are a Responsible Pet Owner.

 This seemed like a good opportunity to review our best pet parent practices and enhance and improve where the opportunity presents itself.
 Check out this list to make sure you are doing all you can do to be a responsible pet owner as well as have a great cooperative relationship with your pets, your family and the environment.
 We’ve provided helpful links to give you some more information at your fingertips.

-- Visit your veterinarian for a yearly check-up.
-The general rule of thumb is like humans: all dogs and cats should have a complete physical check-up at least once per year.
-Think of it as routine maintenance for your dog or cat.
+The general rule of thumb is like humans: all dogs should have a complete physical check-up at least once per year.
 Preventative is different and may require more visits.
-Cats are known for hiding pain.
-You may not know they have an issue until your visit.

-- Spay and neuter your dog and cat.
-In honor of National Spay Day and World Spay Day, this is still worth noting.
+In honor of National Spay Day and World Spay Day on February 23, remember to do this important step for your dog.
 According to statistics, it is estimated that 10 million animals enter animal shelters every year.
 The reason: a lot of unwanted pets.
 A big part of the solution is being sure they are spayed and neutered.
 According to some reports, 79% of people do NOT know when to spay their pets.
 Check out this link with all spay and neutering questions answered.

-- Plan for emergencies.
 No one expects emergencies, but they do happen.
-If you plan, you will be more prepared.
+If you think things through, you will be more prepared.

-And there are some ideas on how you can be a Responsible Pet Owner.
-Do you have some additional ideas?
+There are some big ideas on how you can be a Responsible Pet Owner.
+Do you have some additional ?
 What does it mean to you?
 Feel free to comment on our Facebook page!
-Feel free to save the images in this post and put them on your social media channels you frequent and let people know you are a responsible pet parent.
+Please post and share this article on your social media channels you frequent to let people know you are a Responsible Pet Parent!